warestack/platform/CONTRIBUTING.md

 - **Push** your changes to your fork on GitHub.
 - **Open a pull request (PR)** against the main repository.
 Please include a detailed description of your contribution.

-Ensure that your contributions do not break existing seeds and are well-documented.
-New seeds should be accompanied by sufficient documentation for users to implement them effectively.
+Ensure that your contributions do not break existing blueprints and are well-documented.
+New blueprints should be accompanied by sufficient documentation for users to implement them effectively.

 ## Guidelines